h20liquidity/ob-dispair-deploy/README.md

 ### Goal
-- Deploy Rain Protocol address to new networks.
+- Deploy Rain Protocol contracts to new networks.

-#### Setup Emvironment
+#### Setup Environment
-- Create a .env file in the **root of the project** and populate it with following feilds :
+- Create a .env file in the **root of the project** and populate it with following fields :
 ```
-DEPLOYMENT_KEY=<priavte-key-of-the-wallet>
+DEPLOYMENT_KEY=<private-key-of-the-wallet>

 ALCHEMY_KEY_MUMBAI=
 ALCHEMY_KEY_POLYGON=